 Bienvenido Oplas, Jr. is the President of Minimal Government Thinkers (MGT), a free market, non-government think tank in Manila registered in 2008.
-He is also a Columnist of BusinessWorld, Weekender section from April-September 2015, then the Opinion section, “My Cup of Liberty”, from October 2015 to present.
-Before that, he was a columnist of InterAksyon, “Fat-Free Economics” column from March 2012 to July 2014.
+He was also a Columnist of BusinessWorld’s Weekender section from April to September 2015, and is currently contributing writer to Opinion section, “My Cup of Liberty”, from October 2015 to present.
+Prior to that, he was a Columnist of InterAksyon, for the “Fat-Free Economics” column from March 2012 to July 2014.

 MGT is a member-institute of Economic Freedom Network Asia (EFN Asia) based in Bangkok, Thailand, and the Property Rights Alliance (PRA) based in Washington DC, USA.

-He is a non-resident Fellow of the Stratbase-Albert del Rosario Institute (ADRi) from 2015 to present.
-He is also a lifetime member of the Philippine Economic Society (PES) and the UPSE Alumni Association (UPSEAA).
+He is a lifetime member of the Philippine Economic Society (PES) and the UPSE Alumni Association (UPSEAA).

 He graduated from Cadiz City High School, Cadiz City, Negros Occidental, class valediction in 1980.
 Then he went to the University of the Philippines School of Economics (UPSE) and finished AB Economics in 1985.
 He went back to the school and obtained the Diploma in Development Economics (DipDE) in 1998.

 Before forming MGT, he worked for a labor federation from 1985-86, then in a tv public affairs program, “Public Forum” in IBC-13 hosted by Prof. Randy David and directed by the late Marilou Diaz-Abaya, 1987-1990.
 He also joined the cast of a political satire program in IBC-13, “Sic o clock News”, also directed by Ms. Abaya in the last year of the program, mid-1989-1990.